codefarma/mwp-studio/docs/Personas.md

 ### Problem Scenarios

 * Code Quality Review Processes
+  - Understanding the full range of code in a project requires hours of review
 * Product Lifecycle Management
+  - Product versioning and build management is a bane
 * Product Distribution Management
+  - Distributing premium products and keeping clients up to date is chalk full of obstacles

 Samuel the Site Owner
 ---------------------